Let AI coding agents deploy previews as a native tool

 Should the agent deploy source code or build output?

 Build output.
-Ask the agent to run the framework build first and deploy the generated static folder, or deploy a single .html artifact directly.
+Ask the agent to run the framework build first and deploy the generated static folder, or deploy a single .html, .md/.markdown, or .pdf file directly.